 looks and its way of life that are worth highlighting.

 Notable & Unique: Occupations

-that the Clover Hill neighborhood in particular stands out
+The Clover Hill neighborhood stands out nationally for having

 Notable & Unique: Diversity